jreisinger/gokatas/README.md

 # Go katas

-Go katas should be useful for folks trying to learn to program in Go and/or for those who don't get to program every day but still want to keep their skills fresh (e.g. sysadmins, devops or security people).
-Go katas can also be used as a copy/paste reference.

 Katas (形) are practiced in martial arts as a way to memorize and perfect the movements being executed.
 Let's try the same with code.
 The approach is pretty low-tech.
 Go katas is basically a [list](https://pkg.go.dev/github.com/jreisinger/gokatas#section-directories) of packages and commands that you should be rewriting from scratch or partially.
 There's a command to visualize your progress:

 ```